SAP-samples/teched2022-DA280/exercises/3_Copy_Model_and_Import_Data/README.md

 ![](/exercises/3_Copy_Model_and_Import_Data/images/screenshot17.png)

 Thereby, you successfully imported data from DWC to SAC, congratulations!
+Any yellow warnings can be ignored.
+These are due to null values in one of the files uploaded to DWC.
+This has no negative impact going forward.

 ## Summary